Thunderous

-"Thunderous" ("Singer" (of Pansori)) is a song recorded by South Korean boy band Stray Kids.
-It was released as the second track of their second studio album Noeasy, and serves as its lead single on August 23, 2021, through JYP Entertainment, and distributed by Dreamus.
-Written by 3Racha, a production team from members of Stray Kids and HotSauce, the song is described as a hip hop, and trap song with the elements of Korean traditional music (gugak), and brass instruments, expresses the firm belief that they will not be discouraged and keep to their principles no matter what anyone says.
+"Thunderous" ("Singer" (of Pansori)) is a song by South Korean boy band Stray Kids, from their second studio album Noeasy.
+It was released as the lead single on August 23, 2021, through JYP Entertainment.
+Written by 3Racha, a production team from members of Stray Kids, and HotSauce, the song is described as a hip hop, and trap song with the elements of Korean traditional music (gugak), and brass instruments, expressing the firm belief that they will not be discouraged and keep to their principles no matter what anyone says.
 The Japanese version of "Thunderous", titled "Sorikun" (ソリクン), was released on October 13, 2021, together with "Scars" as a double A-side single, through Epic Records Japan.

 Commercially, the song debuted at number 33 on the Gaon Digital Chart, making their highest charting song ever, number 3 on the Billboard World Digital Song Sales, number 80 on the Global 200.
 It was promoted on several South Korean music programs and took six wins from music programs, such as Show Champion, M Countdown, Music Bank, and Inkigayo.
 The accompanying music video reached 100 million views in 55 days after being uploaded, making it their fifth and fastest to hit 100-million-view music video.
 The Japanese version peaked at number 2 on the Oricon Singles Chart.

 Background and release

-On July 22, 2021, Stray Kids announced to release the second studio album Noeasy, set to be released on August 23, 2021, with the "Thunderous" trailer.
+On July 22, 2021, Stray Kids announced the release of their second studio album Noeasy, set to be released on August 23, 2021, with the "Thunderous" trailer.
 The full track listing was released on August 12, and announced "Thunderous" will serve as a title track of the album.
-The music video teasers were released on August 20–21, and the performance video teaser with SKZoo costume on the following day.
+The music video teasers were released on August 20–21, and the performance video teaser with SKZoo costumes on the following day.
 The song was released on the same day with the album and accompanying music video.

 On July 30, 2021, Stray Kids announced to release the second Japanese single on October 13 with five physical editions: three first press limited (A, B, C), regular, and FC.
 On September 10, The Japanese version of "Thunderous", titled "Sorikun" (ソリクン), was announced to release as a double A-side single in Japan together with "Scars".
 It was pre-released on September 23 to digital music, and streaming platform.
 The performance music was premiered on September 23.